This is the multi-page printable view of this section. Click here to print.

 To delete a cron job, follow these steps.

-On the cron job list page, after selecting the item you want to delete, clicking Delete will delete the selected cron job.
+On the cron job list page, after selecting the items you want to delete, click Delete to delete the selected cron jobs.

-A service is an abstraction method that exposes applications running in a set of pods as a network service, and an ingress is used to expose HTTP and HTTPS paths from outside the cluster to inside the cluster.
+A Service is an abstraction that exposes applications running in a set of Pods as a network service, and an Ingress is used to expose HTTP and HTTPS routes from outside the cluster to inside the cluster.
 After creating a namespace, you can create or delete services, endpoints, ingresses, and ingress classes.

 Reference

-Service, endpoint, ingress, ingress class services are set by default to the cluster (namespace) selected when creating the service.
-Even if you select other items in the list, the default cluster (namespace) setting is retained.
+Services, endpoints, ingresses, and ingress classes are set by default to the cluster (namespace) selected when creating the service.
+Even if you select a different item in the list, the default cluster (namespace) setting is retained.

-• To select a different cluster (namespace), click the gear button on the right side of the list.
-In the Cluster/Namespace Settings popup, select the cluster and namespace you want to change and click the Confirm button.
-You can view the services created in the selected cluster/namespace.
+• To select a different cluster (namespace), click the gear button on the right side of the list. * Cluster/Namespace Settings In the popup window, select the cluster and namespace you want to change, and click the Confirm button. * You can view the services created in the selected cluster/namespace.

-You can create a service and view or delete its detailed information.
+You can create a service and view or delete its details.

 Create Service

-2. Click Service under the Service and Ingress menu on the Service Home page.
-You will be taken to the Service List page.
+2. On the Service Home page, click Service under the Service and Ingress menu.
+2. Go to the Service List page.

 Reference